Gear Reviews8 min read

 • Available in sizes XS through L (dogs 12 to 90 pounds)

-What we found: The Clickit Sport fits securely and keeps dogs in their seat zone during normal driving (hard braking, sharp turns).
-The padded vest is comfortable enough for dogs to wear on long trips without chafing.
-Putting it on takes a few tries to learn, but becomes routine after three or four uses.
+What I found: What sealed it for me was how securely it fits.
+I tested this on my 9-year-old lab/pit mix, Benny.
+Because of his hip dysplasia, he needs serious stability in the car.
+This harness keeps him locked in his seat zone during hard braking and sharp turns.
+The padded vest is comfortable enough for him to wear on long road trips without chafing.
+Putting it on takes a few tries to learn (the strap routing is slightly finicky at first).
+It becomes routine after three or four uses.

-Best for: Owners who prioritize maximum crash protection and are willing to invest in the safest option available.
+Best for: Owners who prioritize maximum crash protection.
+It's completely worth it if you want the safest option available.

 2. Kurgo Enhanced Strength Tru-Fit Smart Harness